-Criteria JORC Code explanation AMS Commentary Citoria Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
+Criteria JORC Code explanation AMS Commentary Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Field duplicate scattergram analysis of the samples shows a good correlation between the original and duplicate samples.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 Statistical analysis shows that samples are appropriate to the grain size of the material being sampled.
 The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 Historical Peñarroya assaying and laboratory procedures are unknown.
 Commercial laboratories ALS Chemex Vancouver and ALS Seville (ISO9001:2008) were used for Lundin and Europa Metals' drill core respectively and Europa Metals' underground channel sample analysis.
 Multi-element analysis, including Pb, Zn, Cu, Ag by ICP-MS were completed on all samples.
 Over limits samples were re-analysed using ore grade methods of determination.
 Sample analytical techniques are considered in line with industry standard for this style of mineralisation.
 Given the expected grades, lithology and deposit type, the laboratory procedures are considered appropriate for this level of classification.
-Quality of assay data and For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No geophysical tools, spectrometers or handheld XRF instruments were used in the exploration and resource work. laboratory tests Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-QC sample insertion procedures were not employed during the historical Peñarroya drill campaigns.
+Quality of assay data and • For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No geophysical tools, spectrometers or handheld XRF instruments were used in the exploration and resource work. laboratory tests Aboratory tests QC sample insertion prefarroya drill campa core pulp rejects does analysis results for vere core pulp rejects does analysis results for vere core pulp reject re-analysis.
+Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+No significant issues and quant accuracy and precision acceptable for the rese.
+Shewhart Plots of the returned within accep Nelson rules of monit Peñarroya drill campaigns.
 However, Lundin re-analysis of Peñarroya drill core pulp rejects does allow for comparison of original and pulp duplicate analysis results for verification purposes.
 Lundin Mining completed limited quarter core field duplicate insertion and pulp reject re-analysis.
 No external standards.
 Europa Metals conducted a QC programme of inserting quarter core field duplicates, course blank and pulp blank material, standards, selection of pulp repeats and submission of pulp rejects for umpire lab re-analysis.
 ALS Chemex and ALS Seville internal QC exists for the Peñarroya Lundin re-analysis, Lundin core and Europa Metals core and channel sample batches.
 No significant issues were identified in the QC data.
 The nature and quantity of QC data, procedures employed, level of accuracy and precision are considered acceptable for the assigned resource classification.
 The quality of assay data and laboratory tests is acceptable for the resource classification for this deposit.
 Shewhart Plots of the QC samples showed no sample bias and CRMS returned within acceptable limits.
 Nelson rules of monitoring were applied.
-The nature and quantity of QC data for the channel sampling, procedures employed, level of accuracy and precision are considered acceptable for the assigned resource classification.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-The verification of significant intersections by either independent or alternative company personnel.
+Verification of sampling and assaying • The verification of significant intersections by either independent or alternative company personnel.
 Drill core has been routinely verified by AMS geologists throughout the various recent drilling programmes.
 27 verification samples have been taken.
 Geological data from gallery is observed and reported by geologists and mining engineers.
 Paper recorded drill hole logging data is transferred to Access, imported into Micromine 3D geological modelling software for validation.
 No significant issues in the drill logging were observed.
-The logging is accurate and suitable.
-The use of twinned holes.
+The logging is accurate and suitable. • The use of twinned holes.
 There has been no verification twin drilling carried out.